 3. For Expulsion.
 Parents/guardians may appeal an expulsion within three (3) school days of receiving notification of the expulsion being issued.
 This appeal may be made to the Principal by providing a written appeal statement.
 A conference that includes school administration will be scheduled within ten (10) school days of receipt of the appeal.
 The principal will issue his or her decision on appeal in writing within three (3) school days of his or her conference with the parents/guardians.
 If parents/guardians are dissatisfied with the Principal's decision, they may request a disciplinarian expulsion hearing before the UCC Schools District Administrator and/or Designee, which will be held within fifteen (15) school days of the request.
-The UCC Schools District Administrator and/or Designee will provide written notice of the hearing to the parent/guardian, including the particulars of the student's alleged conduct upon which the Director shall keep written minutes of the hearing.
+The UCC Schools District Administrator and/or Designee will provide written notice of the hearing to the parent/guardian, including the particulars of the student's alleged conduct upon which the expulsion proceeding is based; the grounds for expulsion; the time and place of the hearing; and that the Director shall keep written minutes of the hearing.
 All decisions of the UCC Schools District Administrator and/or Designee on expulsion shall be in writing, shall state the specific findings of fact and conclusions in support of the decision, and are final.